-Students should contact the Columbia Lead Housing Coordinator or his/her designee for questions about changes regarding room and/or apartment changes.
+Students should contact the Columbia Business Office for questions about changes regarding room and/or apartment changes.

 Rights and Responsibilities for Community Living

 Residence halls promote a cooperative community living environment and teach students to respect the rights of others.
 Residence halls also recognize the academic atmosphere and protect the health, safety and security of all residents.